abdlalisalmi/wistia-downloader/README.md

 <img align="center" alt="Python" width="512px" src="https://i.imgur.com/P4kpFQS.png" />

 ## Features:
-- Download all video Automatique
+- Download all video Automatique.
+- The videos will be named with the original name.
-- You can see the download progress
+- You can see the download progress.
-- You can choose the video resolution
+- You can choose the video resolution.

 ## How to use